junior-devleague/cyber-security/schools/campbell/2018/class-briefing.md

 - Tuesday
   - Talked about what Cybersecurity is, who devleague is and what to expect in the class
 - Wednesday
-  - Talked about careers and went over what cyber security is and what we will be doing this semester in class
-  - Went over documents (Slack code of conduct, ethics code of of conduct)
+  - Got out laptops and went over documents (Slack code of conduct, ethics code of of conduct)
   - Had students create accounts for Slack, medium, and github
   - Talked about ethics, what right and wrong mean and ethics realting to cyber security
 - Thursday
-  -
+  - Did a lecture on ethics from module 0
 - Friday
   - Did a Medium demonstration
   - Had first Medium blog assignment (cyber bullying, passwords, social media, etc.)